eddieshengyuwang/project_ada_akbar/README.md

  - Forbes Top 2000 Companies
  - Panama Papers dataframe on the cluster

-The panama paper data frame provided is already pretty clean.
+The panama paper data frame provided is already quite clean.
 4 different csv files are logically connected by a link file.
-This would allowed a easy making of the links between the single dataframe and query solving.
+This would allow an easy making of the links between the single dataframe and query solving.
 CSV extension can be easly handle with different python libraries.
 Following one possible research question it is possible incorporate more data for each country mentioned in the papers, like Gini index or GDP.
 Data size seems not too critical; during the first queries it would be decide of to use spark or not.

 # A list of internal milestones up until project milestone 2